Azure-Samples/azure-load-testing-samples/azure-cli-samples/create-run-test/README.md

 description: Create and run load test with load test from Azure CLI extension for Azure Load Testing
 ---

-# Create and run load test with load test by using the Azure CLI extension for Azure Load Testing
+# Create and run a load test by using the Azure Load Testing Azure CLI extension

 This project demonstrates how to use an Azure CLI sample script to create and run a load test on Azure Load Testing.